dingalapadum/fundamentals/git/README.md

 git config -l
 # see _all_ git variables.
 You can also add --local or --global to only
 see the corresponding config - the merge of both configs is applied.
+```
-# This puts these informations into.git/config.
-You could also write this directly to the file.
+Global properties are written to ``~/.gitconfig``.
+Local properties are stored in ``.git/config``.
+You could also write directly to these files respectively.
 I suggest you have a look at it.
-```

 ## Index and committing
 ```